SafetyCulture boosts its workplace safety tools, hits $1.6B valuation

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

-SafetyCulture, a startup developing software for workplace safety and quality management, today announced that it closed a new round of funding, valuing the company at $1.6 billion.
+SafetyCulture, a startup developing software for workplace safety and quality management, today announced that it closed a new $73 million round of funding, valuing the company at $1.6 billion.
 Led by Insight Partners and Tiger Global, SafetyCulture CEO Luke Anear says the funds will support growth as the company evolves from a checklist app into an operations platform for working teams.

 Failure to provide a safe atmosphere at work is a costly mistake for both businesses and their employers.
 The National Safety Council estimates a worker is injured on the job every seven seconds, which equates to 4.6 million injuries a year.
 And the Centers for Disease Control and Prevention’s National Institute for Occupational Safety and Health pegs the costs of work-related injuries and illnesses at $170 billion a year.